Assistant Professor of Material & Visual Culture, Art and Design History and Theory

 Assistant Professor of Material and Visual Culture

 Dr. Hartzell has published articles on fin-de-siècle Parisian fashion and furniture; early 19th-century Biedermeier interiors and theatricality; the modernization of German stoneware ceramics; and the significance of Medieval and Renaissance culture for German modernism.
 Her reseach has been supported by the Berlin Program for Advanced German and European Studies, the DAAD, and the Central European History Society.
-Ongoing research interests include the intersection of materiality (and immateriality or “emptiness”) and cultural politics in modern design, as well qualities of agency, animation, and “thingliness” in the conception of and reception of modern designed objects.
+Ongoing research interests include the intersection of materiality and cultural politics in modern design, as well qualities of agency, animation, and “thingliness” in the conception and reception of designed objects.
 Dr. Hartzell’s current book project – Designs on the Body: The Modern Art of Richard Riemerschmid – examines how Munich artist Richard Riemerschmid’s early 20th-cenury designs for housewares, interiors, and clothing force a reconception canonical modernism.

 “A Renovated Renaissance: Richard Riemerschmid’s Modern Interiors for the Thieme House in Munich,” Interiors 5:1 (2014): 5-36.

 “Otherworldly Worldliness: Romantic Fantasy and Biedermeier Desire in Schinkel’s Berlin,” Centropa 10:2 (May 2010): 80-105.